 One use of Google Glass is in industry.
 In February 2014, GE announced it would invest $1.5 billion into 'industrial internet' research from 2012 to 2015.
 Now watch giant Cisco with over $46 billion in the bank and intense interest in IoP and IoT and early participation in these markets as a system integrator.
 Microsoft, IBM and Oracle are circling.
 The investment frenzy continues.

 Alone among the analysts, IDTechEx has anticipated all of these developments and so it has reports newly available this year on, 'Wearable Technology 2014-2024: Technologies, Markets, Forecasts', 'E-Textiles: Electronic Textiles 2014-2024', 'Internet of Things (IoT): Business Opportunities 2015-2025' and 'Internet of People: Technology 2015-2025.'

 FactSet has named the top 10 cash-rich companies, and half of them are in the tech industry: Microsoft, Google, Cisco, Apple and Oracle.
 Combined, these five tech companies held $245 billion in cash and all are intensely interested in wearable technology, IoT and IoP.
-Sprinkling a few billion here and there to participate does not 'bet the shop' for any of these companies. for humans.
+Sprinkling a few billion here and there to participate does not 'bet the shop' for any of these companies.
+It is a good time to be a small business launching inspired wearable and other electronics for humans.